Class: Aws::SecretsManager::Client

 #list_secret_version_ids(params = {}) ⇒ Types::ListSecretVersionIdsResponse

-Lists all of the versions attached to the specified secret.
+Lists the versions of a secret.

 -